 8. One of our employees has asked to work at home, but we object.
 Can we refuse?

-Since 30 June 2014, almost all employees with at least 26 weeks' service have the right to ask for flexible working which can include working from home.
+Almost all employees with at least 26 weeks' service have the right to ask for flexible working which can include working from home.
 You must consider requests in a reasonable manner.
 You can only refuse a request for one of the eight business reasons allowed by the legislation.

 Flexible working might include working for some or all of the time from home.